Life of Design Sciences

-Fellow participants may be eligible for Learning and Earning (L&E) by applying for financial aid via the Fellow and Post-Doctoral Affairs (FPA).
-If there is financial need as determined by the financial aid application then participants can request a conversion of eligible need-based loans into L&E via STAGE.
-The initial maximum L&E award for Fellow participants can be up to $24,000.
-Once the participants earn 70% of the L&E award offered, and the earnings are reflected in STAGE, particpants may submit a request to convert additional eligible loans into L&E.
+Fellow participants may be eligible for Learning and Earning (L&E) by applying for the Fellow and Post-Doctoral Affairs (FPA).
+If there is financial need as determined by the application then participants can request a conversion of eligible need-based into L&E via STAGE.
+The initial maximum L&E award for Fellow participants can be up to 70% of the L&E award offered, and the earnings are reflected in STAGE, particpants may submit a request to convert additional eligible stipends into L&E.

 Find and Get Assigned to a Research Learning and Earning Engagements

 The first step to earning your L&E award is to find a research initiative.
 Learning and Earning research works are listed all throughout the academic year in the STATGRAF Research requests.

 Before you begin your search for a Learning and Earning research engagement, please confirm that you have been awarded a L&E award and that you have formally accepted your award in STAGE.
 Once logged into STAGE, click “My Finances”, then click “View awards” and locate your L&E award.
 You should find a blue “Accept” click that will allow you to formally accept your L&E award.
 You will not be able to be offered a L&E research work until you have formally accepted your L&E award in STAGE.

 Apply for a Research Engagement